Archive for the ‘parody’ Category

 Copyright C. Michael Forsyth

-If you enjoyed this article, check out C. Michael Forsyth’s collection of news satire, available on Kindle and in other eBook formats.
+If you enjoyed this article, check out C. Michael Forsyth’s collection of news satire, available on Kindle and in other eBook formats

 Are you converting your attic into a hiding place for Muslims, illegal aliens or other “undesirables”?
 Don’t worry about them being bored stiff.
 There are dozens of fun activities that can keep your secret houseguests from going stir crazy for four years, eight years or even longer!